sogno-platform/pymfm/README.md

 ## Documentation

-The documentation for the latest datafev release can be found in folder ./docs and on [this](https://datafev.fein-aachen.org//) GitHub page.
+The documentation for the latest datafev release can be found in folder ./docs and on [this](https://pymfm.fein-aachen.org//) GitHub page.

-For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/datafev/).
+For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/pymfm/).

 ## License

-The datdatafevafev package is released by the Institute for Automation of Complex Power Systems (ACS), E.ON Energy Research Center (E.ON ERC), RWTH Aachen University under the [MIT License](https://opensource.org/licenses/MIT).
+The pymfm package is released by the Institute for Automation of Complex Power Systems (ACS), E.ON Energy Research Center (E.ON ERC), RWTH Aachen University under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact